andrastantos/anachron/docs/cpu/roadmap.rst

 Re-order queues at the back-end, creation of independent execution units.

-Target frequency is ~150MHz core, 33MHz front-end bus.
+Target frequency is ~150MHz core, 33MHz front-end bus; target technology node 350nm.

-Virtual market introduction ~'93
+Virtual market introduction ~'97

+Comparative processors: Pentium II (Klamath), AMD K5 and K6.

+Notice that we start losing the war: unless we can reach core clock rates of 200+MHz, and a 66MHz FSB, we would not be competitive anymore.

+Memory interfaces are multi-banked 64-bit wide affairs at this point: lots of pins, if driven from the CPU...

+Also, the feature-set of the competitors is vast, MMX and other integer vector features are coming online, out-of-order execution, super-scalar, register-renaming, all these things are now standard features.

+All in all, I'm not sure what happens here.